Trekking In Small Groups

 I like to trek in large groups.

 The real fun is when there are people slowing you down on the trek that you don’t even get to complete the summit.
 The cramped up campsites look the prettiest.
-Everything moves with a speed of snail.
+Everything moves with the speed of a snail.
 This is the kind of experience that I came for!

 And it is so much cheaper.